Concentration of the Langevin Algorithm's Stationary Distribution: Introduction

 where $B_t$ is a standard Brownian motion on $\R^d$, and the Langevin Algorithm is identical except that it updates the gradient $\nabla f(X_t)$ every $\eta$ units of time rather than continuously.
 We refer to the textbooks~\citep{Chewi22,andrieu2003introduction,robert1999monte,jerrum1996markov,liu2001monte} for a detailed historical account of the Langevin Algorithm and the truly extensive literature surrounding it, which spans multiple decades and communities.

 Although the discretization enables simulating the Langevin Diffusion algorithmically, it introduces an asymptotic bias.
 Specifically, for any discretization stepsize $\eta > 0$, the stationary distribution $\pieta$ of the Langevin Algorithm differs from the stationary distribution $\pi$ of the Langevin Diffusion.
-An important question with direct algorithmic implications is:
+An important question is:

 \paragraph*{Concentration?} The motivation of this note is that this question is wide open for concentration properties.
-Indeed, while concentration properties for $\pi$ have been classically known for several decades, the analogous properties for $\pieta$ have remained unknown---and recent work has even started to prove algorithmic implications of these conjectural properties assuming that they hold.
+Indeed, while concentration properties for $\pi$ have been classically known for several decades, the analogous properties for $\pieta$ have remained unknown.
 Perhaps the most notable example of this is isoperimetry: while classical results imply that $\pi$ satisfies Poincar\'e/log-Sobolev isoperimetric inequalities when the potential $f$ is convex/strongly-convex~\citep{bakry1985diffusions,bobkov2003spectral,kannan1995isoperimetric}, the analogous properties for $\pieta$ are unknown.
 The influential paper~\citep{VempalaW19} stated this as an open question and proved rapid mixing of the Langevin Algorithm in R\'enyi divergence under this conjectural assumption of isoperimetry of $\pieta$.
 Another example is rapidly decaying tails: while classical results imply that $\pi$ has sub-exponential/sub-Gaussian tails when the potential $f$ is convex/strongly-convex~\citep{ledoux1999concentration,MilmanBook}, the analogous properties for $\pieta$ were previously unknown.
 Such tail decay results can be exploited to extend fast-mixing results for the Langevin Algorithm from constrained settings to unconstrained settings~\citep{AltTal22mix}.